ColinKennedy/ways/docs/why.rst

 .. note ::

+    This page will reference "Context" and "Asset" objects a lot.
+    (:class:`ways.api.Context` and :class:`ways.api.Asset`).

-    Context and Asset objects are written in detail in other pages so, for now, just know that Context objects help you get plugin data and Asset objects wrap Contexts with extra functionality.
+    They're both explained in other pages so, for now, just know that Context objects help get plugins and Asset objects add functionality to Context objects.

-To make a Context and Asset, you would use ways.api.get_context and ways.api.get_asset.
+To make a Context and Asset from the Plugin Sheet that was written earlier, you would use :func:`ways.api.get_context` and :func:`ways.api.get_asset`.

 ::